liesnikov/extensible-elaborator/paper/main.md

     -- metavariables
   | MetaVar MetaClosure
 ```

+\todo{add an explanation of what metavaribles are, drop a couple of references}

 Equality isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` that takes an equality of two different inductive type constructors and produces any type.